Best Mattress for Kids: Reviews and Buyer’s Guide

 - Strong edge support

-Tuft & Needle is a top-rated bed in a box mattress brand, Their Original T&N mattress is 10 inches tall and contains 3 inches of T&N Adaptive® foam and 7 inches of high-density poly-foam.
+Tuft & Needle is a top-rated mattress in a box brand, Their Original T&N mattress is 10 inches tall and contains 3 inches of T&N Adaptive® foam and 7 inches of high-density poly-foam.
 The knit cover is made from a polyester and polyamide blend.

 The Original Tuft & Needle mattress is available in twin, twin XL, full, queen, king, and California king sizes.
 The mattress comes with a 100-night sleep trial and a 10-year warranty.